KateChukwusom/sql-data-warehouse-project/README.md

 -  README and documentation for stakeholder clarity

 ## Hello
-My name is Kate and I am an aspiring data engineer, this is my first successful data engineering project.
+My name is **Kate**, an aspiring **data engineer**.
+This is my first successful data engineering project.
 I am passionate about transforming raw data into insights.
+This project reflects my growing skills in data modeling, transformation, and SQL-based analytics — and I'm excited to share it with you.